yuqimiao/SPRIS_prj3/Background.md

       \end{aligned}
       $$

-*
+# Results

-* Check the assumption of PH model
+## Check the assumption of PH model

 * The PH assumption requires the hazard ratio is constant over time,  consequently, the relative risk between subject should also be constant if there is no time-dependent covariants included.

-# Results
+* We first check the log-log KM curve using 2 starting points.
+As in Fig ??, the stratified log-log KM curve of both variables are slightly non-paralleled in both time measurements, indicating a potential violation of the cox pH assumption [3].
+To further test the assumption objectively, a score test of for addition of the time-dependent term is contected for each variable and also globally.
+From Table ??,  all the time-dependent terms are insignificant, even though there is local crossing of the stratified KM curves.
+Thus we conclude that there is no evidence to reject the PH assumption for cox model 1 and model 3.
+We also plot the time-dependent coeffitients against time for all the variables, and the horizontal and flat lines further verifies the validation of PH assumption in models.

 ## Survival curve comparison using different starting point